This review is 100% spoiler-free.

 The second you start to over-complicate stories in Star Wars you start to find yourself in prequel territory about trade embargoes and taxation.

-The story was simple, and set up the universe as it stands which has laid the foundations for the next two films to build upon and be more original.
+The story was simple and set up the universe as it stands which has laid the foundations for the next two films to build upon and be more original.

 Another minor quibble was that some characters just disappeared and we won’t see them again until the Episode 8, a quick scene of a getaway or departing would have just tied up a few loose ends.

-Some characters also seemed to have a smaller part to play in this than you might imagine, but It has already come out that we are going to see a lot more of these characters going forwards, so that is something to look forward to.
+Some characters also seemed to have a smaller part to play in this than you might imagine, but It has already come out that we are going to see a lot more of these characters going forward, so that is something to look forward to.

 But these are only little issues that can be found in most films and franchises, so while these have been identified they are insignificant next to the power of Star Wars: The Force Awakens.

 Episode 7 takes you back to your childhood, the second that music hits you are transported back to the moment you first saw Star Wars.
-That childlike wonder and amazement is something to hold on to and cherish, not to over analyse and critique the film in to the ground.
+That childlike wonder and amazement is something to hold on to and cherish, not to over analyse and critique the film into the ground.
 Enjoy it for what it is, classic Star Wars but updated.

 One thing that had noticeably returned to the Star Wars franchise was the humour, actual humour, not the childish “fart noises” and other cringe moments as seen in the prequel films.
 The laughter was back and it was used correctly which just further added to that Star Wars feel.